+In a coaching career that spans more than 25 years, Gary has been responsible for recruiting and developing more top-ranked junior-level golfers than any other coach in the world.
 Simply put, Gary Gilchrist is synonymous with junior golf.
-In a coaching career that spans more than 20 years, Gilchrist has been responsible for recruiting, training and developing more top-ranked junior-level golfers than any other coach in the business.

 Working on the whole person is something Gilchrist has always valued.
 That’s the main reason he partnered with Montverde Academy, a private independent co-ed college preparatory boarding and day school located just 20 minutes from GGGA.
 Montverde is where GGGA students get a rigorous academic foundation during a half day of school.